Bermondsey: Ecclesiastical parish

+Bermondsey Vestry

+A map showing the wards of Bermondsey Metropolitan Borough as they appeared in 1916.

+Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St Mary Magdalen Bermondsey was divided into four wards (electing vestrymen): No. 1 (9), No. 2 (9), No. 3 (9) and No. 4 (9).

+In 1894 as its population had increased the incorporated vestry was re-divided into six wards (electing vestrymen): No. 1 (21), No. 2 (24), No. 3 (21), No. 4 (21), No. 5 (18) and No. 6 (15).

 Governance

 A map showing the wards of Bermondsey Metropolitan Borough as they appeared in 1916.

 Southwark London Borough Council has divided the borough into a number of community council areas.
 The wards of London Bridge and West Bermondsey, North Bermondsey and South Bermondsey form the Bermondsey Community Council area.

 Bermondsey's parliamentary representation has fluctuated with its population.
 Since at least the 13th century, it had formed part of the Surrey County seat until the 1868 Reform Act when it became part of Southwark constituency.
 From 1885 to 1918, a separate Bermondsey constituency existed, which included part of the older Southwark constituency.
 1918 saw the seat split between two new constituencies: Rotherhithe and Bermondsey West, both of which were in place until the 1950 general election when the old Bermondsey seat was recreated.

 In 1983, the area played host to a famous Bermondsey by-election in which Labour's Peter Tatchell lost the previously safe Labour seat to the Liberal Simon Hughes on a swing of 44%, which remains the largest by-election swing in British political history.
 Hughes represented the area until 2015 when he was defeated by the Labour candidate Neil Coyle.
 At the 1983 general election that took place several months after the by-election, a new Southwark and Bermondsey constituency was created, becoming North Southwark and Bermondsey in 1997, and in 2010 Bermondsey and Old Southwark (although a small part of south east Bermondsey is transferred to Camberwell and Peckham in the 2010 changes).